julianlk522/FITM/README.md

 -add option in recommended cats handler for omitted cats
-    -(that way it can keep giving new recommendations without repeats) -look into not rendering images that dont successfully load -surround related statements in transactions
+    -(that way it can keep giving new recommendations without repeats) -look into not rendering images that dont successfully load -Pagination
-    -(only new link as far as I can think of?)
--Pagination
     -User Treasure Map
         -Submitted / Copied / Tagged links